QubesOS/qubes-doc/basics_user/getting-started-4.md

 Not every app runs in its own qube.
 (That would be a big waste of resources!)
 Instead, each qube represents a *security domain* (e.g., "work," "personal," "banking," etc.).
-By default all qubes are based on a single, common **TemplateVM** , although you can create more TemplateVMs if you wish.
+By default all qubes are based on a single, common **Template** , although you can create more Templates if you wish.
 When you create a new qube, you don't copy the whole root filesystem needed for this qube to work (which would include copying all the programs).
-Instead, each qube *shares* the root filesystem with its respective TemplateVM.
+Instead, each qube *shares* the root filesystem with its respective Template.
-A qube has read-only access to the filesystem of the Template on which it's based, so a qube cannot modify a TemplateVM in any way.
+A qube has read-only access to the filesystem of the Template on which it's based, so a qube cannot modify a Template in any way.
-This is important, as it means that if a qube is ever compromised, the TemplateVM on which it's based (and any other qubes based on that TemplateVM) will still be safe.
+This is important, as it means that if a qube is ever compromised, the Template on which it's based (and any other qubes based on that Template) will still be safe.
 So creating a large number of domains is cheap: each one needs only as much disk space as is necessary to store its private files (e.g., the "home" folder).

 If you've installed Qubes using the default options, a few qubes have already been created for you: